Trump Scorns Mainstream News, But Not The Christian Broadcasting Network

 "Other news organizations are saying, 'Wow, we didn't know about this CBN News.
 And how does David Brody get so many interviews with Donald Trump?' " the younger Robertson says.

-David Brody, CBN's chief political correspondent, says he first interviewed Trump in 2011.
+Brody, CBN's chief political correspondent, says he first interviewed Trump in 2011.
 He says Trump understood early on the importance of courting evangelical leaders.
 Trump also seemed to understand that winning them over might take some effort, given his history of multiple marriages and reputation for vulgarity.

 "It's pretty funny because he walks in with a picture of his confirmation when he was a teenager ... just to say, 'Hey, look, see — here, I'm a Christian, take a look,' " Brody says.